The Financial Analyst must follow the changes in the markets

 - Partnerships with banking institutions listed at INSEEC

-KEY FIGURES FOR THE RNCP TITLE No. 35007 "EXPERT IN FINANCIAL ANALYSIS"
+KEY FIGURES FOR THE RNCP TITLE NO°35007 "EXPERT IN FINANCIAL ANALYSIS"

 86%

-Overall employment rate (140 respondents out of 368) – Class of 2022
+Overall Integration Rate (378 respondents out of 479) – Class of 2023

 Accessibility of premises: all our campuses are accessible to people with disabilities.